home-sweet-gnome/dash-to-panel/README.md

 ## An icon taskbar for the GNOME Shell
 An icon taskbar for the Gnome Shell.
 This extension moves the dash into the gnome main panel so that the application launchers and system tray are combined into a single panel, similar to that found in KDE Plasma and Windows 7+.
 A separate dock is no longer needed for easy access to running and favorited applications.

+The easiest way to install Dash-to-Panel is from [Gnome Shell Extensions](https://extensions.gnome.org/extension/1160/dash-to-panel/).

 ## Features
 - Move the Application Dash from the Overview into the main panel (top bar)
 - Set main panel position (top or bottom) and height